typescript-cheatsheets/react/README.md

 export const [useCtx, SettingProvider] = createCtx<string>(); // specify type, but no need to specify value upfront! export function App() {
-  const key = useCustomHook('key'); // get a value from a hook, must be in a component return (
+  const key = useCustomHook("key"); // get a value from a hook, must be in a component return (
     <SettingProvider value={key}>
       <Component />